vmsmith/LearningGit/1_Stand_Alone_Machine.md

 We will talk about `reset` and `HEAD` later.
 For now we want to notice that `.gitignore` did not get added.
 We had made some changes to it (and hence, the repository) earlier, but we forgot to add and commit them.

-One way to mitigate that is to use a `.` when you do adds.
+One way to mitigate that is to use a `.` with the `add` command.
 This tells Git to add *all* files in the repository (except those in `.gitignore`) to the staging area.

     git add .